YOUR QUESTIONS ANSWERED

 Israeli-Policies

-• Theodor Herzl, Israel's founding father wrote in Altneuland, his seminal book on Zionism, "You must hold fast to the things that have made us great; to liberality, tolerance, love of mankind.
+• Herzl wrote in Altneuland, his seminal book on Zionism, "You must hold fast to the things that have made us great; to liberality, tolerance, love of mankind.
 Only then is Zion truly Zion."

-• The Zionist movement is based in the Jewish people's ancient connection to the Land of Israel.
+The Zionist movement is based on the Jewish people's ancient connection to the Land of Israel.

 • The word "Zion" originally referred to the easternmost of the two hills of ancient Jerusalem, during the tenth century B.C.
 Over the years, it came to mean all of Jerusalem and then all of Israel.